ivanvelocastaneda/CSCI441_A-Team-B-Project/README.md

 > Render is a unified cloud to build and run all your apps and websites with free TLS certificates, a global CDN, DDoS protection, private networks, and auto deploys from Git.

-So if you want to try the Restaurant Website without having to set up a local development web service skip this step ***Be aware that because this is a free service being used it can take around 20-30 seconds for it start up for the first time once the Restaurant Website has been accessed***
+So if you want to try the Restaurant Website without having to set up a local development web service **skip this step**

+***Be aware that because this is a free service being used it can take around 20-30 seconds for it start up for the first time once the Restaurant Website has been accessed***

-### Install Node.js from the following link
+### Step 0.1: Install Node.js from the following link

 - [Node.js](https://nodejs.org/en/)

-### Clone the following github repository into Visual Studio Code
+### Step 0.2: Clone the following github repository into Visual Studio Code

 ```
     git clone https://github.com/ivanvelocastaneda/Team-B-Project-Server
 ```

-### Change directory
+### Step 0.3: Change directory

 ```
     cd Team-B-Project-Server
 ```

-### Install required packages
+### Step 0.4: Install required packages

 ```
     npm install
 ```

-### Start development server:
+### Step 0.5: Start development server:

 ```
     node index.js